-From Dutch VARA TV Magazine #48, 2007, about Simon Schama´s Power of Art:
+Translated from Dutch VARA TV Magazine #48, 2007, about Simon Schama´s Power of Art:

 We see a slave ship somewhere on an ocean, in the eye of a storm.
 Dying and dead slaves are seen being thrown overboard.
 Because this ´merchandise´ did no longer have any commercial value, slave traders in this way could reclaim lost profits from insurance companies for ´drowning´.

 The painting was criticized for various reasons. … The upper class did not want to be reminded of the inhuman slave trade and they also found Turner´s use of colours too subjective.